BrendaG04/CarFlix/README.md

 CarFlix is a full-stack web application that allows users to explore  over **1,000 popular car makes and models** from **2024 & 2025**, and save their favorite vehicles.
 The catalog provides details such as **engine type, seating capacity, and estimated price**.

+(only front end is deployed for now https://carflixbg.netlify.app/makes)

 ## 📌 Features

 - ✅ Browse car makes and models with filters.